 Diversifying your assets is one of the best ways to create a sustainable, long-term investment strategy.
 And one of the ways you can do this is by buying gold.
-Investing in gold and other precious metals is a great way to protect yourself against inflation and put your money in an asset that will likely continue to retain its value.

-Why should I consider buying gold?
+Why should I consider investing in gold?

-- Gold protects you from inflation: If you’re investing in the stock market, there’s a lot that’s outside of your control.
+- Gold protects you from inflation: If you’re investing in the stock market, there’s a lot that’s outside your control.
 But gold is an asset you’ll always have some level of control over, regardless of what happens on Wall Street.

 - It retains its value: Because gold is much harder to obtain, it retains its value much longer.
 And you never have to worry about it decaying or losing its structure.

-- Gold is a high-demand product: There are many different ways to use gold, and it tends to be a product that’s in high demand.
+- Gold is a high-demand product: There are many ways to use gold, and it tends to be a product that’s in high demand.
 This is especially true when economic conditions are tight.

-How do I start buying gold?
+How do I start investing in gold?

 Step 1: Decide What Type of Gold You Want to Buy